5. Metadata Augmentation: Technical Details#

 5.3.3.
 Token Budget Enforcement#

-After clustering, a post-hoc merge step ensures that no cluster’s variable list exceeds the LLM context budget:
+After clustering, a post-hoc split step ensures that no cluster’s variable list exceeds the LLM context budget:

 )

-The merge splits oversized clusters by halving them iteratively.
+Oversized clusters are split by moving the minimum number of trailing variables into a new cluster until the remainder fits the budget; the process repeats iteratively.
 Token count per cluster is estimated conservatively (10 tokens per variable by default).
 This ensures every LLM call receives a variable list that fits within the context window without truncation.

 Implemented in prompts.py and augmentor.py.